ManageIQ/manageiq-api/CONTRIBUTING.md

   end
 end
 ```
-The above example demonstrates a couple of the basic methods and formats that you'll see used throughout the API.
+The above example demonstrates a couple of the basic methods and formats that you'll see used throughout the API:

 * `order_resource(type, id, data)`
     * This is the normal method signature for a resource action, `<action>_resource`.
 You can see the target method being generated [here](https://github.com/ManageIQ/manageiq-api/blob/e9a142a2c4d55d8d0dc18d2e342cdfef251d37bf/app/controllers/api/base_controller/manager.rb#L80-L88) and being called [here](https://github.com/ManageIQ/manageiq-api/blob/e9a142a2c4d55d8d0dc18d2e342cdfef251d37bf/app/controllers/api/base_controller/manager.rb#L10).
 * `collection_class(type)`